jeffayle/tamaboy/README.md

 Press and hold the start button to show the lcd icon overlay.
 The overlay is shown for 3 seconds when an icon changes.
 Press start to dismiss.

+NB: Make sure to set the clock or your egg will never hatch.
+There should be animated arrows on the clock screen.

+*Do not* shut off your Gameboy or your Tamagotchi will die.

 ## Compile Time Dependencies

 - gba-dev from [devkitPro](https://devkitpro.org/wiki/Getting_Started)